-We recommend that you monitor our press releases or filings with the SEC in the event that circumstances require us to change the date, time, location or format of the Annual Meeting, particularly if you plan to attend the Annual Meeting in person.
 We encourage all stockholders to vote their shares prior to the Annual Meeting.
 Even if you plan to attend the Annual Meeting, we recommend that you vote your shares in advance using one of the methods described below under "How do I vote?" to ensure that your vote will be counted in the event that you later decide not to attend the Annual Meeting.